kuzzleio/documentation-old/src/guide/getting-started/index.md

 ```

 <aside class="success">
 You have now successfully stored your first document into Kuzzle.
-Click <a href="{{ site_base_path }}guide/essentials/installing-backoffice">here</a> to see how you can use the
+Click <a href="{{ site_base_path }}guide/essentials/installing-console">here</a> to see how you can use the
-  <strong>Kuzzle Console</strong> to browse your collection and confirm that your document was saved.
+  <strong>Kuzzle Admin Console</strong> to browse your collection and confirm that your document was saved.
 </aside>

 <aside class="notice">